Skip to Content

 Throughout the annals of time, the Suzerein has governed All-Under-Heaven, and the civilised, dwelling within their realm, have upheld peace over the uncivilised, whilst the uncivilised, residing beyond the frontiers, have ministered to the civilised.
 It is always unacceptable for the uncivilised to dominate the civilised and govern All-Under-Heaven.

 Under the auspices of the Yeongnak Emperor (r.
-1404-1424), Admiral Jeong Hwa (1371-1433) embarked on seven voyages to the ‘West Oceans,’ reaching as far as the Arabian Peninsula and East Africa; unlike the naval ventures of European powers, Daemyeong’s maritime expeditions were dedicated to nurturing amicable ties and trade, eschewing colonial domination and military subjugation.
+1404-1424), Admiral Jeong Hwa (1371-1433) embarked on seven voyages to the ‘West Oceans,’ reaching as far as the Arabian Peninsula and East Africa; unlike the naval ventures of European powers, the Ming's maritime expeditions were dedicated to nurturing amicable ties and trade, eschewing colonial domination and military subjugation.

-Daemyeong was a time of significant cultural advancement.
-The global community marveled at the blue-and-white porcelain crafted in imperial kilns, exalting the word ‘Myeong’ as a symbol of exquisite ceramics.
+The Ming was a time of significant cultural advancement.
+The global community marveled at the blue-and-white porcelain crafted in imperial kilns, exalting the word ‘Ming’ as a symbol of exquisite ceramics.
 This period saw a surge in literacy among both sexes, nurturing a diverse literary landscape encompassing science, technology, and the arts.
 Esteemed literary works like The Romance of the Three KingdomsJourney to the WestWater Margin, and The Plum in the Golden Vase highlighted the era’s commitment to literary and artistic freedom.
-Evidence of tolerance emerged through the eventual formal acknowledgment of the legitimacy of Yangmyeonghak, an intellectual movement that underscored individual conscience and the universal call to sagehood, despite the prevailing state-endorsed Jujahak ideology.
-Daemyeong witnessed significant scientific advancements in various fields, with esteemed figures like Supreme Patriarch Sage Paul Siu (1562-1663) contributing to the progress of agricultural, astronomical, and technological knowledge.
-Advanced irrigation techniques, accurate calendars, and the publication of the Yeongnak Encyclopaedia, greatly enhanced East Asian wisdom.

-Recall that, verily, the Manju miscreants not only seized the very heart of civilisation but also decreed degrading mandates to shear the foreheads of men and don repulsive pigtails at the nape of their necks, along with the nomadic Manju attire throughout their newfound colony.
 This led to the retrogression of the civilised into the uncivilised, precipitated by prolonged years of incessant conflict, recurrent ethnic cleansings, the rampant persecution of the literati for ‘speech crimes,’ stifling the nascent roots of capitalism and the enlightenment of the common folk under the liberating teachings of Sage Wang Yangmyeong (1472-1529) and his disciples most notably, enduring no less than two centuries of arrogant supremacy, and the enforced imposition of savage edicts.
-‘Following the barbarians’ conquest of Hwaha,’ lamented King Jeongjo (r.
-1776-1800) of Joseon, ‘the foul smell of blood has contaminated the seas, and the morals of attire and etiquette of Hwaha had evaporated in a territory of beasts.’

 A SPECIAL RELATIONSHIP